sparksp/lt-osp/content/skill/last-rites.md

 requirements: ["Incantation CS"]
 ladder: "last-rites"
 ---
-This skill grants them Spell Reduction (1) on the effect Lay to Rest _(See Spell Reduction entry in the Definitions and Glossary section)_.
+This skill grants them Spell Reduction (1) on the effect Lay to Rest.